jimlawton/h800/docs/argus/ARGUS_Manual_of_Assembly_Language.md

 Words|Significance
 -----|------------
-Word 1 | Banner Word.
+1 | Banner Word.
 Bits 28 through 32 specify the type of information identified by this record (see page 140).
-Word 2 | Name of File or Program (eight alphabetic characters) Word 3 | Reel Number (two low-order decimal digits) if file identification record.
+2 | Name of File or Program (eight alphabetic characters) 3 | Reel Number (two low-order decimal digits) if file identification record.
 The reel number is used primarily for multi-reel files and appears in both the beginning and end file identification records, varying from `01` for the first reel to hex `GG` for the end identification record of the last reel.
 The contents of this word are unspecified for a program identification record.
-Word 4 | Date Obsolete and Date Written (begin file or program records only).
+4 | Date Obsolete and Date Written (begin file or program records only).
 Each date comprises six decimal digits in the form year (two digits), month (two digits), day (two digits).
-Words 5 to 5+n-1 | File Parameters: Relocation information in program identification records; Sort parameters in file identification records (see below).
+5 to 5+n-1 | File Parameters: Relocation information in program identification records; Sort parameters in file identification records (see below).
-Words 5+n to 5+n+1 | Orthowords
+5+n to 5+n+1 | Orthowords
-Word 5+n+2 | End-of-Record Word
+5+n+2 | End-of-Record Word

 If a data file is to be sorted by an ARGUS generated sort or collate routine, words 5 to 9 of the file identification records should contain the following parameters, unless these parameters are supplied by means of "own coding".

 Word|Digits|Significance
 ----|------|------------
-Word 5 | Digits 1-3 | Number of items per record (1-250)
+5 | 1-3 | Number of items per record (1-250)
-Word 5 | Digits 4-6 | Number of words per item (1-250)
+5 | 4-6 | Number of words per item (1-250)
-Word 5 | Digit 7 | Fixed-length (0) or variable-length (1) records
+5 | 7 | Fixed-length (0) or variable-length (1) records
-Word 5 | Digit 8 | Banner words present (0) or missing (1) in data records
+5 | 8 | Banner words present (0) or missing (1) in data records
-Word 5 | Digits 9-12 | Not used
+5 | 9-12 | Not used
-Word 6 | Digits 1-3 | 1st key position (word 1-250)
+6 | 1-3 | 1st key position (word 1-250)
-Word 6 | Digits 4-6 | 2nd key position (word 1-250)
+6 | 4-6 | 2nd key position (word 1-250)
-Word 6 | Digits 7-9 | 3rd key position (word 1-250)
+6 | 7-9 | 3rd key position (word 1-250)
-Word 6 | Digit 10 | Keys not masked (0) or masked (1)
+6 | 10 | Keys not masked (0) or masked (1)
-Word 6 | Digits 11-12 | Not used
+6 | 11-12 | Not used
-Word 7 | | Mask for 1st key
+7 | | Mask for 1st key
-Word 8 | | Mask for 2nd key
+8 | | Mask for 2nd key
-Word 9 | | Mask for 3rd key
+9 | | Mask for 3rd key

 ### Segment Identification Records